AlfredBr/codesiz/README.md

 # codesiz

-codesiz is a command-line utility written in Go that analyzes source code files.
+codesiz is a command-line utility written in Go that analyzes source code file lengths.

 ![Codesiz](./codesiz.png)